SupremePi/mugen-installer/README.md

 The one line Mugen installer.
+(NOT FOR ULTRA)

 [ Installation ]
 Just type: curl -sSL https://git.io/JEiR7 | bash